moihack/wineSHOCK/README.md

 test-suite | a predefined collection of PTS test-profiles that installs and runs multiple profiles with one command

 ## Setting up PTS

+First make sure you have installed at least php-cli for your Linux distribution.

 To quickly setup PTS open a terminal and run:
 ```bash
 git clone https://github.com/moihack/wineSHOCK -b patsh && cd wineSHOCK && ./pts_setup.sh